N. Kayalvizhi

-in Tamil Nadu since 7 May 2021.
+in Tamil Nadu since 7 May 2021 till 5 May 2026.

 Education

 She has qualified as a Master of Commerce (M.Com) at Trichy in the year 1993.
 She also qualified with a Bachelor of Education (B.Ed.) at Madras University in 1994.

 Profession

 She is a politician by profession.
 She is active in politics since 1996 as a member of DMK - Women Wing.

 Legislative member

 She contested the 2021 election for Tamil Nadu Legislative Assembly from the Dharapuram constituency in the Tiruppur District, and won against the BJP's state president L. Murugan.